Django

 I might take a look and see if I can reproduce this in a Django context on the upcoming Django sprint.

-• summary changed from date comparsions broken? sqlite? to date comparsions in sqlite are off-by-one.
+Summary: date comparsions broken? sqlite?date comparsions in sqlite are off-by-one

 robh: if you could dig deeper in to this, that would be great, but I think this might be something we can't do anything about.
 Also adding qs-rf to this so Malcolm knows about it for the query set refactor.